jennybc/stat540_2014/index.md

+---
+css.file: _fileherd/markdown7.css
+dirs.to.publish:
+  - .
+---

-% STAT540 Statistical methods for high dimensional biology (3 credits)
+# STAT540 Statistical methods for high dimensional biology

 ## Course Information

+### Credits and cross-listing

+STAT 540 is a 3 credit course with a mandatory computing seminar.

+Cross-listed as

+  * STAT 540
+  * BIOF 540
+  * GSAT 540

 ### Instructors